-If you are in the UK with Tier 4 Student Immigration permission (sometimes referred to as a visa) it is very important that you are aware of the rules that you need to follow and the responsibilities that the university has as a Tier 4 Sponsor.
+If you are in the UK with Student (formerly Tier 4 Student) Immigration permission (sometimes referred to as a visa) it is very important that you are aware of the rules that you need to follow and the responsibilities that the university has as a Student Sponsor.

 You are expected to comply with the conditions listed below.

 You must ensure that the university holds up to date contact details for you.
-You can check that your contact details are correct by visiting the ‘My Details' section on https://MySIS.qmul.ac.uk.
+You can check that your contact details are correct by visiting your 'My Details' section in MySIS.

 Please make sure that the following details are always up-to-date and correct:

 - You must provide the university with a copy of your passport and immigration stamp, sticker or biometric residence permit during enrolment and at any other point upon request

 - You must inform the university if you obtain new immigration permission or if you become exempt from UK immigration control.
 You can do this by e-mailing a copy of your documents to email@example.com or visiting the Student Enquiry Centre with your documents.

 - You must leave the UK if you stop studying (for example if you interrupt your studies or have retake exams and will not be attending during the year).
 You can read more about this in the QMUL Advice and Counselling Service guide Resitting, interrupting or leaving your course - a guide for international students.